hardingrichard/pp4-photography-website/README.md

 10. If desired, click on "Enable Automatic Deploys", which keeps the app up to date with your Github repository

 ### Cloning
+If you wish to clone the repository you can do so by [clicking here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or completing the following:
+1. Locate and click on the Code button at the top of the directory within the GitHub repository
+2. This will drop down the option of HTTPS, SSH, and GitHub CLI and the option to open with GitHub Desktop or Download ZIP.
+Choose the option you prefer and click the copy to clipboard button
+3. Open the Git bash terminal
+4. Choose the working directory location to where you wish to have the cloned directory.
+5. Type "git clone" followed by pasting the URL you copied in step 2.
+6. Press Enter to complete and create your local clone.

 ### Version Control